swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 str.contains(/\w+é/)        // true
 ```

 For compatibility with other regex engines and the flexibility to match at both `Character` and Unicode scalar level, you can switch between matching levels for an entire regex or within select portions.
 This powerful capability provides the expected default behavior when working with strings, while allowing you to drop down for Unicode scalar-specific matching.

-By default, literal characters and Unicode scalar values (e.g. `\u{301}`) are coalesced into characters in the same way as a normal string, as shown above.
+By default, literal characters and Unicode scalar values (e.g. `\u{301}`) are coalesced into characters the same way as a normal string, as shown above.
 Metacharacters, like `.` and `\w`, and custom character classes each match a single element at the current matching level.

 For example, these matches fail, because by the time the engine attempts to match the "`\u{301}`" Unicode scalar literal in the regex, the full `"é"` character in `str` has been matched, even though that character is made up of two Unicode scalar values: